Kewb1/Mtsu2025DBMS/README.md

 chakra

 -----TO RUN------

-Navigate to your Mern Crash Course folder, then ( Mern Crash Course --> mern-git --> Mtsu2025DBMS) next in the terminal enter "npm run dev"
+- Navigate to your Mern Crash Course folder
+- then cd ( Mern Crash Course --> mern-git --> Mtsu2025DBMS)
+- next in the terminal enter "npm run dev"
 DONE!

 ----TO RUN-------

 Keep in mind!
 This is still a work in progress!
 Some current versions may not be working yet!